getzep/zep/README.md

 ## What is Zep? 💬

-Zep continually learns from user interactions, improving your AI agent's knowledge over time.
-With Zep, you can personalize user experiences and significantly improve agent accuracy.
+Zep enhances your AI agent's knowledge through continuous learning from user interactions, enabling personalized experiences and improved accuracy.

-Zep is powered by a temporal Knowledge Graph.
-As your user's conversation with an agent progresses, new facts are added to the graph.
-Zep maintains historical context, helping your agent reason with state change and offering data provenance insights.
+### How Zep works

+1. Add chat messages or data artifacts to Zep during each user interaction or agent event.
+2. Zep intelligently integrates new information into the user's Knowledge Graph, updating existing context as needed.
+3. Retrieve relevant facts from Zep for subsequent interactions or events.

+Zep's temporal Knowledge Graph maintains contextual information about facts, enabling reasoning about state changes and providing data provenance insights.
+Each fact includes valid_at and invalid_at dates, allowing agents to track changes in user preferences, traits, or environment.

+### Zep is fast

 Retrieving facts is simple and very fast.
-Both semantic and graph search are used to ensure facts are relevant to the current conversation.
-Fact retrieval does not require LLM inference; the slowest activity is embedding the search query.

-Zep supports:
+Unlike other memory solutions, Zep does not use agents to ensure facts are relevant.
+It precomputes facts, entity summaries, and other artifacts asynchronously.
+Retrieval speed primarily depends on the embedding service's performance.

+### Zep supports many types of data

+You can add a variety of data artifacts to Zep:
 - Adding chat history messages.
 - Ingestion of JSON and unstructured text.
+(Coming soon)

-- Session, user, and group-level graphs.
+Zep supports chat session, user, and group-level graphs.
 Group graphs allow for capturing organizational knowledge.

 ## Getting Started